10-Day African Wildlife Adventure Photography Workshop!

 What kind of accommodations will we be staying at?

 → All accommodations are beautiful, safe, luxury-oriented first class offerings.
 We will be staying at a combination of upscale safari lodges and luxury tented camps depending on which park we are at.
 All are located in gorgeous locations that minimize drive times and maximize wildlife viewing opportunities.
-All rooms (including tents) have private bathrooms with flush toilets and running water, hot water showers, power outlets and electric lights, comfortable beds with fresh linens, along with standard furniture chairs, writing desk, etc.
+All rooms (including tents) have private bathrooms with flush toilets and hot water showers, power outlets, solar-powered lights, and comfortable beds with fresh linens.

 What are the vehicles and seating arrangements like?

 → As photographers, we cringe every time we see a photo safari vehicle loaded with multiple passengers per row attempting to get good shots of wildlife.
 Nothing could be more frustrating than sharing your row of seats with someone else while the action is happening on the other side of the vehicle.
 Either you have to routinely switch places with your seat mates to snap off a few shots or you sit and helplessly watch the action take place, unable to get in a position to get the image.
-Talk about a maddening exercise in frustration.
+Talk about a maddening exercise in frustration!
 For this reason, we limit our client numbers to allow every shooter his or her own row of seating every time we go out to photograph.
 Not only does this allow ample room to spread out all your needed equipment for easy access, but it allows you the freedom to quickly change positions should the action change position.
-The vehicles we use are rugged and highly reliable late model Toyota 4x4 Landcruisers (no mini-buses) with an open air pop top to allow unconstrained shooting.
+The vehicles we use are rugged and highly reliable late model Land Cruisers (no mini-buses) with an open air top to allow unconstrained shooting.
 They are rigorously maintained, inspected, cleaned, and tested before and after every safari.
-All vehicles are equipped with two spare tires, a first aid kit, and a radio to communicate with the main office, park rangers, base camp, Flying Doctors, and the Kenyan police.
 They are spacious, comfortable vehicles capable of challenging off-road terrain, while large enough to provide an ideal mobile photo platform.

-Do I need vaccinations or medications when visiting Kenya?
+Do I need vaccinations or medications when visiting Tanzania?

 → The short answer is yes.
 Contact your travel physician for information regarding vaccinations and other health protocol.
 Plan well ahead for this, as vaccinations and some other protocols are ineffective if started the day before the trip.

-Do I need a Passport and Visa to visit Kenya?
+Do I need a Passport and Visa to visit Tanzania?

 → Yes, if you are a US citizen, you will need to apply for a tourist visa and have a valid US Passport.
 It is best to take care of this paperwork as soon as possible (at least three months prior to trip) to avoid any unforeseen delays.
 Please check your government's requirements if you are non-US citizen.